On essentially 4-edge-connected cubic bricks: Cubic graphs and tight cuts

-Now suppose that $C$ is neither a barrier cut nor a $2$-separation cut.
-By Theorem~\ref{thm:existence-of-elp-cut}, $G$ has a nontrivial tight cut $D$ such that $D$ is either a barrier cut or a $2$-separation cut.
-In either case, we know from the preceding arguments that $|D|=3$.
-We consider two cases depending on whether $C$ and $D$ are laminar cuts, or whether they are crossing cuts.
+It remains to deduce that $|C|=3$.
+We consider two cases depending on whether $C$~and~$D$ are laminar cuts, or whether they are crossing cuts.

 First suppose that $C$ and $D$ are laminar cuts.
 Let $G_1$ and $G_2$ be the two $D$-contractions of $G$, and adjust notation so that $C$ is a tight cut of $G_1$.
-Since $|D|=3$, it follows that $G_1$ is a cubic matching covered graph, whence by induction hypothesis $|C|=3$.
+Since $|D|=3$, it follows that $G_1$ is a cubic \mcg, whence by induction hypothesis $|C|=3$.

 Now suppose that $C$ and $D$ are crossing cuts.
 As in the statement of Lemma~\ref{lem:uncrossing-tight-cuts}, we adjust notation so that $C:=\partial(X)$ and $D:=\partial(Y)$ and that $|X \cap Y|$ is odd.
 Then each of $I:=\partial(X \cap Y)$ and $U:=\partial(\overline{X} \cap \overline{Y})$ is a tight cut that is laminar with the cut $D$.
 From the preceding paragraph we infer that $|I|=|U|=3$.
 By Lemma~\ref{lem:uncrossing-tight-cuts}, we have that $|C|+|D|=|I|+|U|$, and thus $|C|=3$. \end{proof}